mattdesl/png-tools/README.md

 # png-tools

 A suite of low level tools for working with PNG files in JavaScript.
-This is not a fully featured encoder or decoder, but a set of utilities that allow for some specific use cases around performance, print resolution, color profile embedding, streaming, and other tasks.
+This is not (yet) a fully featured encoder or decoder, but a set of utilities that allow for some specific use cases around performance, print resolution, color profile embedding, streaming, and other tasks.

 Some features: